 I think you will enjoy the freedom of this format but be aware that with the freedom comes responsibility and expectation of going through the material in its entirety and in a timely manner.
 Again, please be 100% sure to read and watch all module materials and to do so in a timely manner in order to maximize your potential for success in the course and as a future teacher.
 This will be a core expectation.
-Remember that I'll also see you a few times and we'll have online discussion activities so our interactions and dialogue will still be an important part of the course but instead this social component will be at times that meet our needs as well as be under conditions that allow for more person to person and small group dialogue.
-Discussions will occur when we meet and a few times in Blackboard Discussion areas.
+Remember that I'll also see you a few times and we'll have discussion activities so our interactions and dialogue will still be an important part of the course.

 Office hours (see section) will be held at stated times on-campus and students are encouraged to utilize this time (or appointment times made) to meet in person or on the phone regarding their questions.
-Unless an appointment is necessary, all other questions or dialogue will be addressed via email (on Tigermail) and on Blackboard email so please check both daily.
+Unless an appointment is necessary, all other questions or dialogue will be addressed via email (on Tigermail) and on Canvas email so please check both daily.